yihui/yihui.org/content/knitr/options.md

 -   `resize.width`, `resize.height`: (`NULL`; character) The width and height to be used in `\resizebox{}{}` in LaTeX output.
 These two options are not needed unless you want to resize TikZ graphics, because there is no natural way to do it.
-However, according to **tikzDevice** authors, TikZ graphics are not meant to be resized, to maintain consistency in style with other text in LaTeX.
+However, according to the **tikzDevice** authors, TikZ graphics are not meant to be resized, to maintain consistency in style with other text in LaTeX.
 If only one of them is `NULL`, `!` will be used (read the documentation of **graphicx** if you do not understand this).

 -   `fig.align`: (`'default'`; character) Alignment of figures in the output document.
 Possible values are `default`, `left`, `right`, and `center`.
 The